-The various subject areas of the OSU Master Gardener curriculum encourage participants to learn the art and science of growing and caring for their own plants.
+The various subject areas of the OSU Master Gardener curriculum encourage you to learn the art and science of growing and caring for your own plants.

 I was pleasantly surprised by the quality of the content.
 The program is awesome.
 I wanted to just to supplement my hobby and learn some new things.
 I enjoyed the flexibility.
 I could login and logout as I pleased.
 With a cup of hot coffee right next to me!
 Loved it !
 A+.